 You may even choose to make a video game and learn some coding and game design skills.

 How to Make Your Own Video Game

-Designing a video game is no small task, but if you have an idea that is too good not to make, there is no better time than now get started.
+Designing a video game is no small task, but if you have other ideas that are too good not to make, there is no better time than now to get started.